 I found out that no matter what I do, I can’t escape that warm embrace of Joe Jonas destroying my ears with his high-pitched voice.

-But why talking about that?
+But why talk about that?
 How is this relevant to video games?

 Well, first.
 You never really played unless you’ve played any insanely hard and gruesome game, such as my beloved DUSK, while listening to ‘Burning Up,’ letting the song drive you and make you this machine walking through bullets and gore with speed and grace, like a ballet dancer with a shotgun.